Best Things To Do in Albarracin, the Most Beautiful Town in Spain

 Best Views of Albarracín

-The best views of Albarracín, in my humble opinion, are from the wall.
+In my humble opinion, the best views of Albarracín are from the wall.

 But you also have magnificent views from the Mirador de la Catedral.
 Just below the cathedral, you will find an esplanade.